tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 11. Instructor Do: Concatenating DataFrames (10 min)

-In this section, you will provide an overview of concatenation and then live code on how to concatenate DataFrames.
+In this section, you will provide an overview of concatenation and then live code how to concatenate DataFrames.
 Data for this activity was retrieved from [Kaggle](http://kaggle.com).

 **Files:**